hardenedapple/vim_repo/README.txt

     Quite a few things don't work with older versions of vim I check for this in my vimrc, but it does mean features are lost see the plugins respective websites

-    Can't get clang_complete to work with vim compiled with only python3 works fine with python2 compiled vim.

 CREDITS:
     Pylight and techras are my modified versions of github and default resp.